College of Liberal Arts & Social Sciences > Academics > History > Undergraduate > History (BA) > Concentration Requirements > Public History

-narrower national or thematic focus.
-Note: HON 102 HISTORY IN GLOBAL CONTEXTS may be counted toward this lower division requirement.
+Students must take five courses at the 100- or 200-level.
+Note that the 200-level courses are not more difficult than the 100.
+The 100-level indicates that the course examines global history or large regions of the world.
+The 200-level indicates that the course has a narrower national or thematic focus.
+Note: HON 102 may be counted toward this lower division requirement.
 Please see the list below for the public history offerings.

 Important Note: Students must complete WRD 103 and WRD 104 or HON 101 prior to enrolling in HST 298.
 For all concentrations, HON 102 may be counted toward lower division requirements.

 Once they have completed HST 298, students take six HST courses at the 300 level.
 One of the 300 level classes must be a gateway course linked to HST 390.
 Note that HST 390 counts as a capstone and not as one of the six 300-level HST courses.

 Open elective credit also is required to meet the minimum graduation requirement of 192 hours.

-Content displayed from Public History on DePaul University Catalog
+Content displayed from this DePaul University catalog page.